idrisaquil/Binary-Image-Classification-Dogs-vs-Cats-CNN-VGG-16/README.md

 ## State of the art
 The current literature suggests machine classifiers can score above 80% accuracy on this task.
 Therfore, Asirra is no longer considered safe from attack.
 This project benchmarks the latest computer vision and deep learning approaches to this problem.

+## VGG-16 Architecture & Mammalian Visual Cortex
+VGG (Visual Geometry Group) modules and the mammalian visual cortex share similarities in their hierarchical processing of visual information.
+Both systems process visual data through multiple layers, progressively extracting more complex features as the signal moves deeper.
+Early layers in VGG resemble simple processing stages similar to those in the primary visual cortex (V1), which respond to basic features like edges and textures.
+Higher layers in VGG correspond to more abstract and complex feature representations akin to higher visual cortical areas, which integrate and interpret more detailed aspects of visual stimuli.

+Studies comparing VGG16 with the mouse visual cortex show that the intermediate layers of VGG correspond roughly to mid-level visual processing in the brain, indicating the representations are higher-order than simple edge detection.
+Also, unlike the strictly hierarchical feedforward nature of VGG, the mammalian visual cortex may exhibit a more parallel and broader organization beyond early visual areas.

+In essence, VGG networks are designed inspired by and functionally analogous to the mammalian visual cortex, with layered feature hierarchies mirroring the brain's progression from simple to complex visual processing stages.

 ### Acknowledgements